Security and Safe Computing

 or that can be used with other sources to uniquely identify a single individual

 Security Awareness Training provides important information to clients to educate them about potential security issues.
 This training also helps to provide an awareness of University security policies.

-Shibboleth Identity Provider is centrally maintained to provide both SAML and CAS compliant authentication services.
-These services limit reuse and exposure to user credentials by multiple services.
+Single Sign-On allows users to access technology resources and services across University systems using a single UUID and password.
+SSO is centrally maintained to provide both SAML- and CAS-compliant authentication services that limit reuse and exposure to user credentials by multiple services.

-A VPN (Virtual Private Network) must be used to securely access university network resources from the internet.
+A Virtual Private Network (VPN) is used to securely access University network resources, such as umApps and remote desktop, from the internet.